glower/bakku-app/README.md

-[-] store localy state of backuped files for each storage provider [-] on start compare states between local and remote storage [-] need some sort of flat DB to store info about files
+[-] store localy state of backuped files for each storage provider [-] on start compare states between local and remote storage [-] need some sort of flat DB to store info about files [-] implement filters like: store jpg to google drive and store raw to S3